SolarLune/tetra3d/readme.md

 	// However, we can also just grab an existing camera from the scene if it
 	// were exported from the GLTF file - if exported through Blender's Tetra3D add-on,
-	// then the camera size can be set from within Blender.
+	// then the camera size can be easily set from within Blender.

 	g.Camera = g.GameScene.Root.Get("Camera").(*tetra3d.Camera)